 13401 SW 224th St.; thelittlefarm.us

 If its name is any indication, Pumpkin Towne takes its annual fall duties seriously.
-With three South Florida locations (Jupiter, Wellington and Stuart) open through October, this family-run operation offers plenty of photo ops, carving stations and food (including their legendary pumpkin pie).
+With three South Florida locations (Jupiter, Wellington and Stuart) open beginning October 7, this family-run operation offers plenty of photo ops, carving stations and food (including their legendary pumpkin pie).

 Multiple locations; pumpkintowne.com